Yueleng/Web-Interviews-Questions-Collection/algorithm_implementaion.md

 * Design an algorithm to find the maximum profit.
 You may complete as many transactions as you like (i.e., buy one and sell one share of the stock multiple times).

-* You may not engage in multiple transactions at the same day and you must sell the stock before you buy again).
+* You may not engage in multiple transactions at the same day and you must sell the stock before you buy again.

 ### Example